 As the Lead Production Manager at TheeDesign, Gabrielle collaborates with our designers and developers to take each client’s vision from concept to completion.
 She works closely with the client to truly understand their goals and contributes ideas and suggestions that help the project come to life visually while keeping total user experience as a primary objective.
 Gabrielle is passionate about her work and is always looking for new and inspirational ideas to incorporate into her projects.

-Gabrielle has brought nine years of web design & development experience to TheeDesign.
+Gabrielle has brought nine years of web design & development experience to TheeDesign and has been with our team for 4 years.
 In the years before making the move, she spent her time performing each part of the process while maintaining relationships with clients that have lasted many years and even overlapped into life at TheeDesign.
 This deep understanding of the process, ability to consistently “read her client’s minds” and complete commitment to seeing each project to success makes her a strong Project Manager.
 Gabrielle’s attraction to TheeDesign began with the desire to grow her existing skills with a team she could learn from and equally contribute to.
 The strong reputation TheeDesign has in the industry for internet marketing made us the perfect match.

 User Experience Design